 Though, many fans have since pointed out that the Michigan-born singer doesn't even use the flag's image during his live performances.
 Even so, MLive reports that the National Action Network is pushing for the Kid Rock exhibit at the Detroit Historical Museum to be taken down if he does not comply with its requests.
 The singer has not made any further comments about the organization's complaints.

-The push to remove the image of the Confederate flag from the public eye was spawned from a tragic, hate-driven shooting in a Charleston church in June.
+The push to remove the image of the Confederate flag from the public eye was spawned from a tragic, hate-driven shooting in a Charleston church in June of 2015.
 The movement's impact has been felt across both the political and entertainment world.
 John Rich of Big and Rich recently voiced his support for the flag to be removed from public buildings.